Student Plagiarism Resources

 The ESC Online Writing Center offers a step-by-step guide to Research Writing.
 You'll also find suggestions for taking notes, working with quotations, developing proper attribution of others' ideas and the preparation of footnotes, bibliographies and other documentation.
 If you need help with paraphrasing skills, you'll find useful explanations and exercises in the Writing Resources section.

 The Empire State College Library offers several options for developing research skills.
-The Information Skills Tutorial is a brief course in information literacy and doing research using the resources of the Empire State College Library.
+The Research Skills Tutorial is a brief course in information literacy and doing research using the resources of the Empire State College Library.
 It requires no password.
 There are eight modules in all, or you can consult one as a "ready reference" to brush up on a particular skill.
 In addition, you and your mentor or tutor may want to consider integrating this study into a learning contract that includes a research project.
 Topics covered include: finding books in libraries, identifying reference tools, using research databases and the Internet, and organizing, documenting and evaluating research sources.The Six-Phase Approach to Research gives the most important highlights of the tutorial.

 Useful Links at Other Colleges